AlbertoGalvan001/Sprint-Challenge-Applied-Javascript/README.md

 ### Git Set up

-* [ ] Fork the project into your GitHub user account
+* [ o] Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
+* [ o] Clone the forked project into a directory on your machine
-* [ ] Create a pull request before you start working on the project requirements.
+* [0 ] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-* [ ] You are now ready to build this project with your preferred IDE
+* [ 0] You are now ready to build this project with your preferred IDE

 ## Minimum Viable Product